 December 1952: A Letter to Family and Friends

 I began writing this essay several times, first on the day before Christmas and several more times during the following two weeks.
 But, in every case lethargy overwhelmed my noble intentions.
 So, the dates of my mental compositions are noted for at least some of the material that follows.
 I begin with a few preliminary comments before moving on to the main subject of this essay.
 We hope all of you grandchildren had a joyous Christmas.
 Based on phone conversations with your Mom and emails from your Dad, it sounds as if everyone had a specular time being reunited at Christmas, seeing Warsaw at first hand, and visiting Krakow and some of the concentration camps.
 I am sure the latter visits though informative were quite depressing.
 It is difficult to imagine, whether you’ve visited the camps or not, the magnitude of the crime perpetuated by the Nazis.
 Reading about what happened is bad enough; I recall the several books written by the Italian author, Primo Levi, who was a survivor.
 Two of them, Survival in Auschwitz and The Reawakening, describe his experiences in the camps.
 Though a survivor, he never fully recovered.
 Not too long before his mysterious death in 1986 he wrote a third book on the same topic, The Drowned and the Saved.
 These books are powerful and are to be recommended when you have time for leisure reading.
-Let me tell you about my strawberry jam making back in the summer of 1945.
-But, first some background.
-It was a bright sunny Saturday morning, and my parents had just left to attend the Wisconsin State Fair in West Allis in Milwaukee.
-They walked to the bus stop at the corner, took a city bus to West Racine, where they boarded the North Shore train for a 30-minute ride to Milwaukee where they took a streetcar ride for the half-dozen or more mile ride to West Allis.
-The occasion:.
-My Mom and Dad were off on a day-long trip as part of the celebration of their 25th wedding anniversary (they were married on July 5, 1920).
-This was big event because my Dad rarely took Mom anywhere, partly because we had not owned a car since probably 1942 when the 1932 DeSoto became a victim of a World War II scrap metal drive.
-In Milwaukee streetcars still ruled the streets and were heavily used because no new cars had been produced since 1941.
-In addition, during the war we had gasoline rationing that limited how much driving could be done.
-Because of the tremendous need for transportation to work and to downtown shopping, buses came and went very regularly and quite frequently to accommodate the many riders It was not until the late 1950's that the streetcar systems in the large cities were replaced by buses, partly on the grounds that the streetcars slowed auto traffic that was now booming with the renewal of auto production right after the end of World War II.
-But, back to the canning adventure now that you all know something about transportation during and after World War II.

 In September 2002 I returned for a second visit to Turkey.
 The occasion?
 Fifty years ago last spring I made my first visit to Turkey as a member of the U.S. Army.
 I loved my tour of duty there.
 It greatly enriched my life and helped steer me toward a career as an economist and teacher.
 Since then I had often dreamed of making a return visit. . . .
 To return to places I knew well. . . .
 To see well-known sites I had not been able to visit during my earlier stay. . . .
 To learn more about Turkey’s political, social, and economic progress and problems.
 This year I finally realized that dream.